artsnai/contracts/README.md

 - `helpers.js`: Network configurations and common utility functions
 - `create-manager.js`: Creates or finds an existing LP manager for your wallet
+- `deposit-tokens.js`: Deposits tokens into your manager contract
 - `add-liquidity.js`: Adds liquidity to Aerodrome pools
 - `stake-lp.js`: Stakes LP tokens in reward gauges
 - `claim-rewards.js`: Claims rewards from staked positions